lindseysim/web-common/README.md

 ## Prototype Modifications ##

-These useful functions are added to common object prototypes.
+These useful functions are added to common type/object prototypes.

 &nbsp;